 Which International Trade Theory is Most Popular?

-Overtime, all these international trade theories have helped the companies, countries, researchers and government to understand international trade.
-All theories may not be applicable to all countries, and may not help to understand the trade tactics of all companies.
+Over time, all these international trade theories have helped companies, countries, researchers, and governments to understand international trade.
+All theories may not be applicable to all countries and may not help in understanding the trade tactics of all companies.

 Thus, there is no single dominant theory that is popular globally.
-Rather, one may apply atleast one of the above international trade theory to a company or a country.
+Instead, one may apply at least one of the above international trade theories to a company or a country.

-A point to note is that similar to how these theories evolved over the past 500 years, we would see new theories or update to current theories in the future to better explain the current business environment.
+A point to note is similar to how these theories evolved over the past 500 years.
+We would see new theories or update to current theories in the future to better explain the current international business environment.